DavidWaumsley/NoScriptShow/content/blog/2023/ep1.md

 That’s going on in the background in order to compute what needs to be done at any particular moment.
 Yeah.
 And so the advances in the backend of the browser enable this to happen.
 And you’ve, it’s not in our show notes, but there was a lovely quote somewhere about actually, maybe it was Jen Simmons that said it, browsers are quite good at maths, so let’s let, or rather, computers are quite good at math, so why don’t we offload all of that stuff to the browser to handle on the fly.

 And our experiences will be. broadly better.
 So yeah, intrinsic web design, that’s the bus that we’re all on at the moment.
-Whether or not there’ll be another bus just around the corner coming that we’ve got to hop on, but the least at the beginning of this podcast, that’s, that’s what, that’s the bandwagon we’re on.
+Whether or not there’ll be another bus just around the corner coming that we’ve got to hop on, but the least at the beginning of this chat, that’s, that’s what, that’s the bandwagon we’re on.

 \[00:23:31\] **David Waumsley:** Yeah, exactly.
 And I’ve put down here I’m probably misusing the term, I’ve heard Jeremy Ke mention this, who’s a, kind of big player on talking about the web.
 He’s written a lot of books and, UK guy. but, just that recently, I, feel there’s a sort of sense that because everybody’s invested in making sure that the web platform, HTML and CMS.